Oregon State Capitol: Grounds

-The capitol grounds cover three city blocks and include Willson and Capitol parks.
+The capitol grounds cover three city blocks and include Capitol and Willson parks.
 Near the west entrance of the capitol is a replica of Philadelphia's Liberty Bell.
 This bell is one of 53 full-sized replicas made in France and donated by the United States government to each state.
 Oregon received its copy on July 4, 1950.
 Throughout the grounds are native trees and shrubs, including blue spruce, Oregon-grape (the state flower), giant sequoia, coast redwood, Japanese maple, dogwood species, Bradford pear, cherry tree species, English holly, rhododendron, and magnolia tree species.
-One Douglas-fir tree was grown using a seed that rode aboard Apollo 14 to the Moon in 1971 and was transplanted to the capitol in 1976 from Oregon State University.
+One Douglas-fir tree was grown using a seed that was carried aboard Apollo 14 to the Moon in 1971 and was transplanted to the capitol in 1976 from Oregon State University.

 East Capitol Park

 On the east side of the building is Capitol Park, which includes a bronze equestrian statue by A. Phimister Proctor called The Circuit Rider, statues of Jason Lee (Jason Lee) and John McLoughlin (John McLoughlin) by Gifford Proctor, and portions of the Corinthian columns of the second capitol building.
 Lee established the Methodist Mission and what would become Willamette University.
 McLoughlin, of the Hudson's Bay Company, was proclaimed the Father of Oregon.
 The Circuit Rider was added in 1924 as a monument to early preachers.
-During the Columbus Day Storm in 1962, this statue was knocked over and damaged but restored in 1963.
+During the Columbus Day Storm in 1962, this statue was knocked over and damaged, but it was restored in 1963.
 There is also a memorial to Oregon's recipients of the Medal of Honor, dedicated on September 18, 2004.